Ecovacs Deebot N79S Review

 This robot's performance again plummeted in our final test for this metric, failing to collect any of the mini-wheats in our test.

 Next, we judged how well each robot vacuum collected pet hair, using a kind donation from a local dog groomer.
 This metric accounts for 10% of the total score, with the test being done on both flat and fluffy carpet.
 The Ecovacs struggled with this test, meriting a 2 out of 10 for its poor performance.

 This robot only collected about 13% of the hair on the flat carpet and about 7.5% from the fluffier carpet.

 For the final 10% of the total score, we ranked and scored the different smart features available for each robot vacuum.
 The Ecovacs did surprisingly well, earning a 6 out of 10 for its solid set of smart features.

 This robot stayed connected very reliably to WiFi throughout the duration of our tests, never requiring us to restart the app or delete and reset the connection.
 Unfortunately, the app isn't terribly useful, only allowing you to locate the robot, drive it remotely and adjust the suction power, as well as track the life of accessories.
 You can also set a schedule there.

 This robot also includes a handheld remote to control the robot, where you can initiate a full or spot clean, send it home, or adjust the schedule.
 There are also some buttons right on the robot for rudimentary controls.

 It also is compatible with the Alexa smart home system.

-This robot is an exceptional value, offering the best performance you can get without spending over $300.
+This robot is an exceptional value, offering the best performance you can get for the price.

 All in all, the Ecovacs is by far the best option if you absolutely must buy one of these products and are shopping on a tight budget, though don't expect too much from it when it comes to cleaning performance or navigational abilities.